Escaping the city

 Studying in Salford not only means you're a stone's throw away from Manchester city centre, but you're also in easy reach of a more tranquil alternative, with nature quite literally on our doorstep.

-So whether it's a picnic in Peel Park or an adventure a little further afield, accessing the countryside or taking some headspace from your studies couldn't be easier (and let's face it, exploring the outdoors has been our saviour for the last year!)
+So whether it's a picnic in Peel Park or an adventure a little further afield, accessing the countryside or taking some headspace from your studies couldn't be easier.

 Take a look below to discover scenic beauty spots close by.

 Situated right on our doorstep, Peel Park has been recently renovated and sits adjacent to Peel Park campus, on the flood plain of the River Irwell.

 It's a green haven for students looking to escape city life, bringing tranquility to the concrete structures of the buildings that surround it.
 Perfect for a jog, picnic in the summer months or a stroll through when you head to your next lecture.

 Peel Park has also been the subject of paintings by famous Salford artist, L.S Lowry, which adds to the historical beauty of this open garden landscape.